Drinking coffee is no longer an activity that you do half-awake while sitting in front of the computer, it’s now an art form.

 Personal Coffee Machines

 If you do not own one of these now, chances are pretty good that you received one as a housewarming gift or a hand-me-down at some point.
 A plus to the standard coffee machine is that you are able to make a lot of coffee in it at once.
 Mr. Coffee, for example, has a variety of 12-cup models that produce enough for your co-workers at the office.
 And if you think that a regular coffee machine is beneath you, check out the sleek new models coming this year.
+It can take a lot of coffee to make a full pot every day, so make sure you get a large quantity of ground coffee for this method.

 While the coffee machine was designed for everyone, the French press is for others.
 Since the press is not electric, it is ideal for travel or for places where to power is limited.
 The typical French press is made mostly of glass, but stainless steel models are available as well.
 A major benefit to the press is that since it uses no paper filter, it can make most hot drinks in a snap, from coffee and loose-leaf tea to many others.